 And then there’s the community of fellow students

-A chronic lack of confidence in my work and in my abilities as a businesswoman have held me back for years.
+A lack of confidence in my artistic endeavours and in my abilities as a businesswoman have held me back for years.
 I put this to Bonnie in an email and as part of her reply, she said:

 The community is truly amazing at building confidence and gives you a place of like minded creatives to just call ‘home’.
 A place to ask questions and get support – it’s really amazing!

 Reading the feedback from over 75 students who completed Immersion 2018, it’s clear that the community which Bonnie has built and nurtured is a very beautiful, helpful and supportive place.
 Over the last year, as a member of the Immersion Facebook Group, I’ve observed that there are invaluable insights and support to be gained by sharing your work and ideas with fellow students.
 I’m also drawn to Bonnie’s authenticity and her genuine interest in seeing others succeed in what can be a tough and demoralising environment.

 To me, what sets Bonnie apart from the many others teaching surface pattern design is her willingness to share her experience and insights so openly and honestly.